greatguru/Consumer-Complaints-DB/README.md

 ## Summary of Findings

-From the analyzed so far, here are some of the valuable insights from a dataset provided by the CFPB (Consumer Financial Protection Bureau).
-Let's explore the findings discovered along the analyst's journey.
+From the analysis carried out, here are some of the valuable insights from the dataset provided by the CFPB (Consumer Financial Protection Bureau).
+Let's explore the findings discovered along this journey.

 1. The first revelation came in the form of the number of complaints received and sent by the CFPB on the same day, amounting to a total of 28,737.
 This statistic highlights the CFPB's active involvement in addressing consumer grievances promptly and efficiently.